 Art & Science

-In the Art & Science category, we’re seeking bold, visionary artists whose work is fuelled by the wonders of science.
+In the Art & Science category, we seek bold, visionary artists whose work is fuelled by the wonders of science.
 From the humanities to life sciences, technology, and beyond, we’re looking for creations that illuminate the mysteries of our world, tackle pressing societal issues, and celebrate the breathtaking beauty of scientific discovery.
 This is where art and science collide, not as opposites but as powerful allies in shaping the future.

-We want:
+We showcase:

 - Trailblazing international artists, collectives, and projects that transform scientific breakthroughs and phenomena into extraordinary artistic expressions.